suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. On the PowerPoint title bar, select the default presentation name (**Presentation**) and rename it to `Business Presentation.pptx`.
 1. Close the PowerPoint tab and return to the **Documents** folder in your OneDrive.

-## Exercise 4: Use Copilot to compose an email
+## Task 4: Use Copilot to compose an email

 You've created some collateral to help you get your business started.
 Now it's time to reach out to an investor seeking some startup funding.